cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Caller**
   - The consumer IBC routing module.
 - **Trigger Event**
-  - The consumer IBC routing module receives a timeout on a channel owned by the consumer CCV module.
+  - A packet sent on a channel owned by the consumer CCV module timed out as a result of either
+    - the timeout height or timeout timestamp passing on the provider chain without the packet being received (see `timeoutPacket` defined in [ICS4](../../core/ics-004-channel-and-packet-semantics/README.md#sending-end));
+    - or the channel being closed without the packet being received (see `timeoutOnClose` defined in [ICS4](../../core/ics-004-channel-and-packet-semantics/README.md#timing-out-on-close)).
 - **Precondition**
-  - The Correct Relayer assumption is violated (see the [Assumptions](./system_model_and_properties.md#assumptions) section).
+  - The *Correct Relayer* assumption is violated (see the [Assumptions](./system_model_and_properties.md#assumptions) section).
 - **Postcondition**
   - If the timeout is for a `VSCMaturedPacket`, the `onTimeoutVSCMaturedPacket` method is invoked.
   - If the timeout is for a `SlashPacket`, the `onTimeoutSlashPacket` method is invoked.